Photo by Timothy Eberly on Unsplash

 Role of an Athletic Trainer

 As a high school Athletic Trainer, I am charged with the complete care of each and every student-athlete.
 I say complete care because that means both the health of their physical body as well as their mental health.
-It seems cliché to say but the mentality or lens with which we view our day to day life really does impact our lived experience.
+It seems cliché to say but the mentality or lens with which we view our day-to-day life really does impact our lived experience.
 So what if that mentality is carrying around an unhealed hurt?

 This is where the unique positioning of the high school Athletic Trainer provides a valuable opportunity to build rapport and investigate the potential underlying mental health issues.
-Now this doesn’t mean we have an all access past to ask extremely personal questions just off the cuff.
+Now this doesn’t mean we have an all-access past to ask extremely personal questions just off the cuff.
 There is certainly a balance when trying to take an appropriate history and investigate any concerns that may arise.
 This is where knowing the athlete and knowing the community plays a significant role in how you approach a potential mental health concern.

-It’s been my experience that often the “always hurt” kid is expressing a pent up mental wound that manifests in a physical nature.
+It’s been my experience that often the “always hurt” kid is expressing a pent-up mental wound that manifests in a physical nature.
 I find myself asking, “What is this kid’s home life like?”
 I don’t know if maybe their parents just went through a nasty divorce.
 Or maybe they are going through or just went through a bad break up.
 Maybe they had a really bad fight with a best friend.
 The list goes on and on.
 It is reasonable to assume that a wounded mind may lead to the body being more susceptible to injury, or the perception of injury.

 Dismissing Mental Health Stigmas